Pirri

-José Martínez Sánchez (born 11 March 1945), nicknamed Pirri, is a Spanish former footballer.
-A central midfielder in the early part of his career, he finished up as a sweeper.
+José Martínez Sánchez (born 11 March 1945), nicknamed Pirri, is a Spanish former professional footballer.
+A central midfielder in the early part of his career, he finished it as a sweeper.

 He spent the vast majority of his career with Real Madrid, appearing in 561 competitive matches and scoring 172 goals while winning 15 titles.
 He also served as captain of the club.

 A Spain international for 12 years, Pirri represented the country in two World Cups.

 Club career

 Born in Ceuta, Pirri signed for Real Madrid in 1964 as a 19-year-old, from Segunda División club Granada who received 200 million pesetas.
 He made his debut with the former on 8 November of that year as a replacement for the suspended Ferenc Puskás, in a 4–1 home win against Barcelona.
 He scored the first of his 123 goals in La Liga later that month, contributing to a 2–0 home victory over Deportivo de La Coruña also at the Santiago Bernabéu Stadium.

 During his tenure at Real, Pirri won ten national championships, netting in double digits in five of those seasons including a career-best 13 goals in 1975–76.
 He added nine appearances in the 1965–66 European Cup (for a total of 57 with 18 goals in the competition), including the final against Partizan (2–1 win in Brussels); he was part of a generation of players of the team dubbed Yé-Yé.

 In 1980, Pirri joined Mexican Liga MX side Puebla.
 He scored his first goal for them on 28 September, in a 2–0 home defeat of Atletas Campesinos.

 Pirri retired from the game at the age of 37 due his club's poor economic situation, even though he had one year more running in his contract.
 He then completed his studies to qualify as a physician, and joined Real Madrid's medical staff; in late December 1999, he was named their general manager after Jorge Valdano (who later replaced him) rejected the offer.

 On 17 July 2023, Pirri was appointed as honorary president of Real Madrid.